Consumer Discretionary Sector Rating: Marketperform

 - Fierce retail competition: Exacerbated by the shift toward online shopping, this appears to be affecting margins, which could spill over into problems for stock performance if the trend accelerates.

-- Trade disputes: If trade conflicts continue to escalate it could raise costs for American producers and prices for consumers.
+- Trade disputes: As the trade conflict with China intensifies, it could raise costs for American producers and prices for consumers, or compress margins even further.

 - Changing consumer: There are strong indications, such as the recent retail sales report, that consumers, especially millennials, have different spending habits now than they did before the Great Recession.